trushmi/Fetch-Rewards-Receipt-Processor/README.md

   **utils.py**: contains a collection of functions to calculate points based on different criteria provided in a receipt.
 Each function takes a receipt dictionary as input and returns points based on certain conditions like the retailer's name, purchase date and time, total amount, and item descriptions among others.
 The file also contains a main function get_total_receipt_points which aggregates points from all the criteria.

   **test_utils.py**: includes unit tests for the functions defined in utils.py.
 It uses the unittest framework to define test cases ensuring that the point calculation functions work as expected.

-  - **Dockerfile**: defines the setup for a Docker container to host the Flask application.

-- **requirements.txt**: lists all the necessary Python packages and their versions required to run the Flask application.

 ## Setup and Running Instructions